var-username/Monster-Hunter-Frontier-Patterns/README.md

 I personally recommend making a Project, as imhex will look for a folder named "patterns" adjacent to the project file.

+Some more information is available on our [Introduction Wiki page](https://github.com/var-username/Monster-Hunter-Frontier-Patterns/wiki/Introduction)

 ## Why did I make this?

 In short I wanted to reverse engineer how Frontier stores data for the purposes of modding and simple exploration.
 Since there is very little public data on the matter, I started my own project.